Many refer to this dog simply as the Chow.

 Martha Stewart’s’ Chow Chow named Genghis Khan won Best Breed at the Westminster Kennel Dog Show in 2012.

-A Chow Chow named Jarod saved his owner Donna Perreault and another dog in his household when a black bear attached the smaller dog named Meesha.
-Owner Donna had swung a bucket at the bear in an attempt to distract the attacking animal, however the bear swung back.
+A Chow Chow named Jarod saved his owner Donna Perreault and another dog in his household when a black bear attacked the smaller dog named Meesha.
+Owner Donna had swung a bucket at the bear in an attempt to distract the viscous animal, however the bear swung back.
 It was then that the Chow Chow jumped onto the bear's back.
 As he bit the attacker, both Meesha and the owner were able to escape back into their home.
-Luckily, Jarod was able to make his escape after being chased around the garage and only suffered one bite to his back.
+Luckily, Jarod was able to make his escape after being chased around the garage and only suffered one bite to his flank.
 He fully recovered.

 Below are 3 Highly Recommended Books, Found on Amazon in Both Kindle and Hard Copy Formats